Alexander Ekman: COW

 COW is another ballet by Ekman.
 It features eleven successive scenes.
 In this ballet Ekman related human behavior in everyday life to the behavior of Cows.
 It is composed by Mikael Karlsson.
 Cow is choreographed by Alexander Ekman himself.
 Music was created by Mikael Karlsson, costumes by Henrik Vibskov, light by Fabio Antoci video by TM Rives.

 PLAY

 Ekman created 'PLAY' together with Karlsson which creates a unique bond between dance and music.
 Play was created for the Paris Opera Ballet.
 It is a dance music theatre piece that recalls the age of childhood.
 It is written and directed by Ekman himself.

 Cacti

 Ekman created Cacti in 2010.
 It is one of the successful pieces.
 In Cacti 16 dancers together creates rhythms.
-In 2010, Queen Beatrix of the Netherlands gave Cocti as a gift to the royalties of Norway on a state visit in Oslo.
+In 2010, Queen Beatrix of the Netherlands gave Cacti as a gift to the royalties of Norway on a state visit in Oslo.
 In 2010 it was nominated for best new dance production for Swan award in Netherlands.